 In January 2017, to prove that Atomic Motions are hardware and sensor independent, MotionLab constructed a vehicle-motion simulator supported by Atomic Motions and Symmetric Geometry.
 MotionLab then published a Mac app: Science Robot: Math Mind, available at the App Store: https://itunes.apple.com/us/app/science-robot/id1172024774?mt=12

-This robotic vehicle simulator was developed using the Xcode IDE on Mac OS Sierra.
+We built this robotic vehicle simulator using the Xcode IDE on Mac OS Sierra.
 The following image is the home page of the app, which installs 25 descriptive motions and 11 chapters of Lecture Notes.
 This website www.motionlab.com adopts numerous screen-recording videos from Science Robot.

 We see several identical motions run in two different hardware vehicles: the Swan robot and Science Robot app.
 The fact decisively proves that Atomic Motions are hardware-independent.